FREQUENTLY ASKED QUESTIONS

 Sure but there's a school of thought to be had here.

 Currently, in the United States, there are well over 5,217 public-use airports, serving general aviation operations.
 Such a figure also discounts the additional 14,702 private airports, whose aircraft can also continue to use 100LL.
-Yes, Reid Hillview could close and yet, every single one of these airports will continue to operate, vending 100LL, and spouting this poison across the country.
+Yes, Reid Hillview could close and yet, every single one of these airports will continue to operate and sell leaded avgas.
 In our backyard, some of the airports within 50 miles of Reid Hillview, that have people living close to them, and regularly serve general aviation aircraft, including San Carlos, Palo Alto, Watsonville, Monterey Regional, Salinas, Hollister, Hayward Executive, Oakland International, Livermore, Concord-Buchanan, Byron, Tracy, Modesto, Stockton, and more where that comes from.